saibotsivad/svelte-progress-bar/README.md

 The idea is a little Svelte component that shows a cool progress bar, like what's on YouTube, or [this cool thing](http://ricostacruz.com/nprogress).

-You can use it in your plain old web app like this:
+You can use it in your plain old web app, without bundling it, like this:

 ```html
 <script src="ProgressBar.min.js"></script>